thomasapope/capstone-game/README.md

 - Gameplay should be designed to induce a healthy bit of panic.
 - Collaboration with teamates should be neccesary to succeed.
 - Most weapons are fairly primitive, but occasionally a rare relic of fallen humanity can be found.
-- Setting is dark night in the ruins of a city.
+- Setting is dark night in the ruins of an elementary school.
 Most lighting is from lamps, torches, and campfires.